 - Non-surgical fat removal and body contouring — Using non-invasive techniques like triggering muscle contractions or targeting and freezing excess fat cells, these treatments can help patients achieve a more toned look.

-- Tattoo removal — Using laser therapy, the ink from a less-than-desirable tattoo can be removed from the skin over a series of sessions by a laser-certified cosmetic nurse.
+- Tattoo removal — Using laser therapy, the ink from a less-than-desirable tattoo can be removed from the skin over a series of sessions by a laser-certified aesthetic nurse.

 What do aesthetic nurses do?